Lawn & Garden

 Step 1: Apply Online or Contact Your County Extension Office and Declare Your Intent to Become an Extension Master Gardener Volunteer

-- Apply online by visiting: https://www.aces.edu/go/mgapply.
-Please note that this link will become active on June 1 and deactivate on June 30.
+• Apply online by visiting: https://www.aces.edu/go/mgapply.
+Note that this link will become active June 1 and deactivate on June 30.

 Step 2: Payment

-- Follow the email instructions, enroll in Canvas, and pay the $150 course fee before June 30.
+• Follow the email instructions, enroll in Canvas, and pay the $150 course fee before the deadline.

 Step 3: Complete a Background Check

 Local Extension Agents help Extension Master Gardener Interns gain hands-on volunteer experience both in and outside the classroom.
-Therefore, background checks are required to be submitted before July 30.
+Therefore, background checks are required to be submitted.

-- Background checks are completed online through Truescreen, Auburn University’s background check vendor.
+• Background checks are to be completed online through Truescreen, Auburn University’s background check vendor) by July 31.

 Step 4: Complete the Master Gardener Training Course